 Cozy might not be the first thing that comes to mind when you think of black walls in a bedroom.
 But black walls do provide some form of calmness and tranquility in a room that’s meant for rest.
 However, after 10 years and two houses with black walls in our primary bedroom, we were ready for a change.
 We used BEHR MARQUEE Interior Paint in satin for the trim and BEHR DYNASTY Interior Paint in flat matte for the walls.

-Why we love Behr Dynasty and Behr Marquee Paint
+Why we love and use Behr Dynasty and Behr Marquee Paint

 We had been talking about repainting for some time so we were thrilled when Behr reached out to ask if we had any upcoming projects.
 We always have projects in mind but the bedroom was at the top of the list and we jumped at the opportunity.